plank/frontdesk/README.md

 # Frontdesk
 Frontdesk simplifies the way you build a navigation bar using models within your Laravel application.
-Frontdesk treats a Navigation menu like any other model, so you can have total, and dynamic control over the contents of your menus.
+Frontdesk treats a navigation menu like any other model, so you can have total, and dynamic control over the contents of your menus.